-Other Religions Angels and Miracles Jesus Heals a Bleeding Woman in a Crowd Suffering and shame ends when she reaches out for christ Share Flipboard Email Print Marili Forastieri/Photodisc/Getty Images Angels and Miracles Religious Texts An Introduction To Angels All About Miracles Prayer and Meditation Famous Archangels By Whitney Hopler Religion Expert B.A., Comparative Religion, George Mason University Whitney Hopler has written on faith topics since 1994.
-She is communications director for the Center for Advancement of Well-Being at George Mason University. our editorial process Whitney Hopler Updated May 14, 2018 The Bible describes the famous story of Jesus Christ healing a bleeding woman miraculously in three different Gospel reports: Matthew 9:20-22, Mark 5:24-34, and Luke 8:42-48.
+Other Religions Angels and Miracles Jesus Heals a Bleeding Woman in a Crowd Suffering and shame ends when she reaches out for christ Share Flipboard Email Print Marili Forastieri/Photodisc/Getty Images Angels and Miracles Religious Texts An Introduction To Angels All About Miracles Prayer and Meditation Famous Archangels By Whitney Hopler Religion Expert B.A., English, George Mason University Whitney Hopler is a writer and editor who has covered faith since 1994.
+She is the author of the upcoming book "Waking Up to Wonder." our editorial process Whitney Hopler Updated May 14, 2018 The Bible describes the famous story of Jesus Christ healing a bleeding woman miraculously in three different Gospel reports: Matthew 9:20-22, Mark 5:24-34, and Luke 8:42-48.
 The woman, who had suffered from a bleeding disorder for 12 years, finally found relief when she reached out to Jesus in a crowd.
 Just One Touch While Jesus was walking toward a synagogue leader's house to help his dying daughter, a large crowd followed him.
 One of the people in that crowd was the woman who struggled with an illness that caused her to constantly bleed.
 She had pursued healing for years, but no doctor was able to help her.
 Then, the Bible says, she met Jesus and a miracle happened.
 Mark 5:24-29 begins the story this way: "A large crowd followed and pressed around him.
 And a woman was there who had been subject to bleeding for 12 years.
 She had suffered a great deal under the care of many doctors and had spent all she had, yet instead of getting better she grew worse.When she heard about Jesus, she came up behind him in the crowd and touched his cloak, because she thought, 'If I just touch his clothes, I will be healed.'Immediately her bleeding stopped and she felt in her body that she was freed from her suffering."
 An overwhelming number of people were in the crowd that day.
 Luke 8:42 says in his report that, "As Jesus was on his way, the crowds almost crushed him."
 But the woman was determined to reach Jesus however she could.
 By this point, Jesus had developed a widespread reputation as a remarkable teacher and healer.
 Though the woman had sought help from many doctors (and spent all her money in the process) to no avail, she still had faith that she could finally find healing if she reached out for Jesus.
 Not only did the woman have to overcome discouragement in order to reach out; she also had to overcome shame.
 The Jewish religion considered women to be ceremonially unclean during their monthly periods.
 As someone who was considered to be unclean, the woman couldn’t worship in the synagogue or enjoy normal social relationships (anyone who touched her while she was bleeding was also considered unclean).
 Due to this deep sense of shame, the woman would likely have been afraid to touch Jesus within his sight, so she decided to approach him as unobtrusively as possible.
 Who Touched Me?
 Luke describes Jesus' response this way in Luke 8:45-48: "'Who touched me?'
 Jesus asked.When they all denied it, Peter said, 'Master, the people are crowding and pressing against you.'But Jesus said, 'Someone touched me; I know that power has gone out from me.'Then the woman, seeing that she could not go unnoticed, came trembling and fell at his feet.
 In the presence of all the people, she told why she had touched him and how she had been instantly healed.
 Then he said to her, 'Daughter, your faith has healed you.
 Go in peace.'"
 When the woman made physical contact with Jesus' robe, miraculous healing power was transferred from him to her, so that touch (which she'd had to avoid for so long) changed from something fearful to something beautiful for her, becoming the means of her healing.
 However, the reason for her healing was different than the means through which God chose to deliver it.
 Jesus made it clear that it was the woman's faith in him that caused the healing to happen for her.
 The woman was trembling out of fear of being noticed and having to explain her actions to everyone there.
 But Jesus reassured her that she could go in peace, because faith in him was more powerful than fear of anything.